sletz/interval/BACKGROUND.md

 FPGAs are reprogrammable logical circuits.
 Because a program on an FPGA is running on *"bare metal"* without being mediated by an operating system, very high performance and low latency are possible.
-This is particularly valuable in audio applications where latency can be critical, and where very low latency allow for almost instantaneous processing of the signal.
+This is particularly valuable in audio applications where latency can be critical, and where very low latency allows for almost instantaneous processing of the signal.

 Programming on FPGA is normally done using a low-level Hardware Description Language (HDL) such as VHDL or Verilog.
 However, programming in these languages is not an easy task, which is why a common approach to programming FPGAs is High Level Synthesis (HLS), whereby the program to run on the FPGA is described in a higher-level language and then automatically translated to a HDL.